Sultan Abdul Samad Building: Extensions

 The completed structure housed various important government departments during the British administration.
 The building, simply known as Government Offices in early Kuala Lumpur maps, housed the Federal Secretariat of the then-Federated Malay States (FMS) which was formed in 1896.
 The entire FMS administration—the Public Works Department, General Post Office, District Offices, Mines Department, Lands, Audit, Treasury, Government Secretariat Offices—was housed there.
 It also shared its offices with the Selangor State Government.

 As it was not foreseen when construction began in 1894 that Kuala Lumpur would become the capital of the Federated Malay States, the office space provided was inadequate for the needs of a burgeoning bureaucracy.
 The FMS government took over the offices that were intended for the Sanitation Board.
 Other buildings and extensions were then constructed around it.
 A rear wing was added in 1903, and a building built in the same style was added to the south in 1907 to house the General Post Office.

+In its early days, there were spires or minarets on the main clock tower, which were removed in 1939 as an air raid precaution.
+The spires were restored in 2026.